 When you have just crossed the road at the very start of this part of the trail you are outside a recently built pub, "The Postern Gate".
 It is run by Wetherspoons, so it has fairly cheap food and a good range of drinks.
 It has good wheelchair access to the pub and toilets etc. and a terrace looking out onto the River Foss and castle walls.
-It is in a modern building that fits in very well with its medieval neighbours.
+The best flat route to its terrace is through the passage immediately to the right of the pub.